Community Heart & Soul

 How It Works

 3-6 communities will be selected for "Getting Started," a series of exploratory conversations and activities to determine if Community Heart & Soul is the right approach and if your town is ready.
 After completing the "Getting Started" series, 1-3 communities will be selected for the entire Community Heart & Soul process which will occur over a two-year period.
-Learn more via the recorded April 2, 2024 information session.

 This will include: